 Here, I switched back to English. ”Demo, I think I will like Mt.
 Fuji much more next year…when it is a memory.”

 At this, every hiker there burst out laughing.

-”I feel the same way, too,” he said.
+”I feel the same way, too,” he admitted.

 At Station 7 I pumped myself full of the most sugary, caffeinated beverage I could find.
 By the time we made it back to Station 6 it was pitch dark.
 We stopped and went inside to buy souvenirs: walking sticks, T-shirts, postcards.
 The ladies who had been so kind in ensuring we were heavily caffeinated earlier that morning once again ran outside as were putting on our backpacks for one final kindness: two cans of Real Gold.
 All three ladies once again waved goodbye.